will62794/will62794.github.io/_posts/2026-03-07-canonical-dist-protocols.markdown

     /\ BroadcastUniversalMsg(i)
 </pre>

-This type of abstraction first gets rid of message passing and communication pattern specific details from the protocol.
+This type of specification approach gets rid of message type and communication pattern specific details from the protocol.
 All we do is define actions that are able to read some past state of another node and make updates based on it.
+In this model, we can view a protocol as specified simply in terms of (1) its state variables and (2) its actions, each of which are simply a read of some (current or past) node state.

 ### History Queries

-We can push this type of abstraction further, simplifying some actions to express their reads entirely in terms of *history queries*, rather than incrementally updating and reading an auxiliary variable.
+We can push this specification approach further, simplifying some actions to express their reads entirely in terms of *history queries*, rather than incrementally updating and reading an auxiliary variable.
 For example, for the `BecomeLeader` action, it is really just waiting until the `votesGranted` variable has accumulated the right internal state so that it can safely transition to a leader state.
 If we ignore this variable entirely, we can express the action precondition with one big precondition query like this:

 <pre>
 <span style="color: green">\* Candidate i becomes a leader.</span>